 How are appointments scheduled?

 The office attempts to schedule appointments at your convenience and when time is available.
 Preschool children should be seen in the morning because they are fresher and we can work more slowly with them for their comfort.
-School children with a lot of work to be done should be seen in the morning for the same reason.
+School children who need more work should be seen in the morning for the same reason.
 Dental appointments are an excused absence.
-Missing school can be kept to a minimum when regular dental care is continued.
+Missing school can be kept to a minimum with regular dental care.

 Do I stay with my child during the visit?

 We invite you to stay with your child during the initial examination.
 Parents play a very important support role in the dental health of each child.
 As the child becomes more familiar with the office they may be able to be seen unsupervised.
 Our purpose is to gain your child’s confidence and overcome apprehension.
 Other children who are not being treated are invited to remain in the reception room with a supervising adult to watch a movie and play.

 Payment for professional services is due at the time dental treatment is provided.
 Every effort will be made to provide a treatment plan which fits your timetable and budget, and gives your child the best possible care.
 We accept cash, personal checks, debit cards, Visa and Mastercard.
 For your convenience, we provide third party financing through CareCredit as well.